 Written by: Greg Ellifritz

-Last week I wrote an article about some ballistic testing I observed at this year’s Rangemaster Tactical Conference.
+I’ve written in the past about some ballistic testing I observed at one of the past Rangemaster Tactical Conferences I attended.
 The bottom line of the article was that one shouldn’t depend on expansion from short barreled pocket pistols.

 That article generated all kinds of emails and questions on Facebook.
 Most questions centered around the issue of handgun gelatin penetration.
 Almost all of the rounds we tested penetrated a full 16″ of gelatin.
 Folks were asking me why a bullet would need to penetrate 16″ when the heart and other vital organs are only a few inches deep in the chest cavity.

 The reason is that penetration in gelatin is not the same as penetration in human flesh and bone.